-Map between Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway identifiers and Manufacturer Identifiers hugene10stprobesetPATH2PROBE is an R object that provides mappings between KEGG identifiers and manufacturer identifiers.
+Map between Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway identifiers and Manufacturer Identifiers

 Each KEGG identifier is mapped to a named vector of manufacturer identifiers.
 The name represents the KEGG identifier and the vector contains all manufacturer identifiers that are found in that particular pathway.
 An NA is reported for any KEGG identifier that cannot be mapped to any manufacturer identifiers.